ibi107/redgate-assessment/README.md

 # Data Masker

-A command-line tool which hides sensitive information in a JSON file through leveraging regex patterns as a rule set to determine which data elements should be masked.
+A command-line tool which hides sensitive information in a JSON file through leveraging regex patterns as a rule set.

 ## Table of Contents